-- 1. To refrain from swearing, indecent language, use of any tobacco products, drinking alcoholic beverages, the abuse of drugs, gambling, dancing, immodest dress, and listening to and attending concerts that perform rock and roll, country, R&B, rap, hip-hop, or Christian music that violates the biblical principles of association, order, truth, or exaltation (I Thess.
-5:22; I Cor.
-14:33, 40; Col. 3:16; I Cor.
-6:19-20). - 2.
+- 1. To refrain from swearing, indecent language, use of any tobacco products, drinking alcoholic beverages, the abuse of drugs, gambling, dancing, immodest dress, and listening to music that violates the biblical principles of association, order, truth, or exaltation. - 2.
 To maintain Christian standards in courtesy, kindness, morality, and honesty.
 Bullying, both physical and verbal, will not be tolerated.
 Our staff and students are expected to practice the truths taught in the twenty-two "One Another" verses from the Bible.